austinstover/ipe2tikz-images/README.md

 + Exporting gradients and effects is not supported.
 Gradients could in theory be exported as shades, if someone wanted to code it.
 Effects probably cannot be implemented within PGF/TikZ.
-+ **NEW** Exporting bitmapped images is now supported.
-Bitmapped images are produced as output pdfs.
++ Exporting bitmapped images is now supported.
+Bitmapped images are produced as individual pdfs.
+You will need `\usepackage{graphicx}` in the preamble to display them in the TikZ drawing.
 + Only the current page, and the current view on that page, are exported.
 + The ipelet won't export symbols (marks and arrows) from stylesheets; these have to be defined by hand in a TikZ style.
 Note however that Ipe's standard